rogerhoward/lambdazoom/README.md

 ### serverless environment
 AWS Lambdas don't depend on being installed on a server (physical or cloud) that must be kept running 24/7, eating your dollars while it may be doing nothing.
 AWS Lambdas charge you only while they run, giving you a huge degree of flexibility in pricing and true pay-per-use processing, flexibility hard to match with dedicated hardware, or even with auto-provisioned cloud servers.

+## Key technologies

+LambdaZoom wouldn't be possible without several key technologies:

+* [Zappa](http://www.zappa.io) is a Python framework which simplifies the development of Python-based serverless applications.
+* [Flask](http://flask.pocoo.org/) is a - no _the_ - Python microframework.
+* [deepzoom.py](https://github.com/openzoom/deepzoom.py) is a library that handles the conversion of images into DZI tilesets.
+* [Open Seadragon](https://openseadragon.github.io) is an incrediable JavaScript zoom image viewer originally developed by Microsoft.

 ## Requirements

 1. An AWS account, and [credentials properly configured for boto3](http://boto3.readthedocs.io/en/latest/guide/configuration.html)